Follow these steps to install the Vtiger Asterisk Connector:

 - Edit Asterisk Extensions configuration file: (extensions. conf)

-; --- START ---- [vtiger_inbound] exten => DID,1,Agi(agi://0.0.0.0/incoming.agi) exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi) ; --- END --- --- START ---- [vtiger_outbound] exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi) ; --- END ---
+; --- START ---- [vtiger_inbound] exten => DID,1,Agi(agi://0.0.0.0/incoming.agi) exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi) ; --- END --- --- START ---- [vtiger_outbound] exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi) ; --- END --- - Add the above two contexts in extensions.conf OR include the below dial plan within the existing context (both inbound and outbound context).

 exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi)

-Note:- _X = pattern to accept any number as an extension
+Note: - _X = pattern to accept any number as an extension

 - 0.0.0.0 = VtigerAskteriskConnector_ServerIP (or the one configured in VtigerAskteriskConnector/VtigerAskteriskConnector.properties)